-Awaiting the development of standards in ERM.
+Table 1.
+List of SRD Standards under development in support of 870-876 MHz and 915-921 MHz

-SRD Rx performance chapter
+SRD Rx performance

 Receiver specifications

 Introduction

 Receiver specifications have been and are still subject of a long debate in both ETSI and CEPT.
 Opinions of regulators and industry vary although the need for better receiver specifications is acknowledged by all.
 The source for discussion is partly the fact that receiver specifications may be defined for a number of technical and other reasons.
 The technical reasons are: